Mapping cemetery plots containing multiple burials

 Method

-2. Then add a feature to the layer Add, Edit and Delete Map Objects (Points, Lines and Polygons)
+2. To understand the process of how to add a feature to the layer check out Add, Edit and Delete Map Objects (Points, Lines and Polygons)

 3. Assuming step 1 has been completed and step 2 has been reviewed and understood.
 Select the Add Feature for the layer in question.
 On the feature editor dialog that appears select the polygon icon, then the drop down to select the preset feature size.